08 Jun Guide to Charter Schools in San Diego, California

 You should also remember that there is a high possibility of seeing your child’s name on the school’s waitlist especially if you applied to a sought-after charter school.
 Many charter schools receive more applications than their capacities allow.
 Schools that have more applicants than they can take in usually employ a random selection process.
 The lottery system is a commonly used selection technique by many charter schools.

-Do Public Charter Schools Offer High-Quality Education?
+Do Public Charter Schools Offer High-Quality Education in San Diego?

 It’s normal for parents to wonder whether public charter schools offer high-quality education.